aishwaryaborkar/netWork/README.md

 1. File -> import project -> git -> project from git repo -> clone uri
 2. enter the 'https://github.com/aishwaryaborkar/cmpe133fall16.git' as uri
 3. enter in github login
-4. choose Setup Sandbox branch for this trial/test purpose
+4. choose master branch
+5. import project as a general project
-5. fill in directory and other info and finish.
+6.. fill in directory and other info and finish.

 if you have this set up, whenever you change the file you can use the ide to do the commit and push right click on project -> team -> commit and fill in the forms as needed.